-The class will be divided into three groups in the class after the submission of Assignment 2.
+The class will be divided into groups of three to four in the class after the submission of Assignment 2.
 Each group should then use ONE of their individual reports to produce a single set of overheads and a short (2 pages max.) supporting document for a 15-minute sales pitch of that plan to the lecturer who will be acting as a supermarket category manager who is considering 'delisting' your currently underperforming product.

-The supporting document is due the day before the final presentation on Thursday 30th May, as a pdf file E-mail attachment to rob.hamlin@otago.ac.nz.
-This material will be distributed to the client/board that evening (Board = client, lecturer, plus 1 other).
-On Friday, 31st May at a time and location yet to be finalised.
+The supporting document is due the day before the final presentation on Wednesday 28th May, as a pdf file E-mail attachment to rob.hamlin@otago.ac.nz.
+The presentations will occur on Thursday, 29th May at a time and location yet to be finalised.
 The presentation will be for 15 minutes and 5-10 minutes for questioning.
 NOTE: The Lecturer/Category Manager will assess the presentations and the short supporting reports as an integrated whole.